ljw1004/roslyn/docs/specs/feature - async iterators.md

 (There's already a discussion thread for this: https://github.com/dotnet/roslyn/issues/261)

+The way I've written this proposal is with a tiny language change which leaves almost everything up to the libraries.
+Even an `IAsyncEnumerable`-returning async iterator method is generated chiefly by the libraries.
+I'll start by writing the end-to-end experience of how users will experience, and then I'll get to the actual tiny language proposal.

 ## Explaining examples

 **Example1:** You can use `IAsyncEnumerable<T>` in much the same way as you use `IEnumerable<T>` today: it can be produced by async iterator methods which can use `await` as well as `yield`, and you consume it with `foreach (async ...)`.
 (Rationale: it would be too jarring not to have this similarity with `IEnumerable`.)